Monetization Audit: Mid-Core Gacha RPG

 $99.99

-Currency pack ceiling (current)
+Currency pack ceiling (in-app)

 5 SKUs